Plants that induce sleep can be grown indoors or outdoors.

 Peace Lily helps to humidify a dry room.
 By increasing the humidity in a room, you promote better breathing.
 Dry air can cause issues of dry skin, lower your immune system leaving it susceptible to colds and flu.

-This plant will produce clean air to ensure that you are breathing easy at night.
+This plant will produce clean air to ensure that you are breathing easily at night.
 It also kills any viruses or germs which tend to stick around in any season.
 NASA knows it as a toxin remover.
 It grows in the rainforests of America.

 Peace Lily requires very little maintenance where you are needed to water it once a week.
 Once again, a green thumb is not essential.